IthavinduU/BusGo-/README.md

 # BusGO
-Demo application for bus booking
+Bus Booking application built using kotlin for a demo project.
+Functional frontend with few backend functions.